Pros and Cons of Moving to Hong Kong

 The rent is eye-wateringly high, and the space frustratingly small.
 Rent will seem exorbitant to most, however, since taxes are so low, expats should just tell themselves that the two balance each other out.

-There is also a tendency when flats are being built to cram in as many rooms as possible, especially in the newer buildings.
-Going for older buildings from the 80s and 90s means that tenants will get more space for their money, and the rooms will be larger, but the flats might be quite tired and old (think a kitchen that hasn’t been updated since the 80s).
+There is also a tendency when apartments are being built to cram in as many rooms as possible, especially in the newer buildings.
+Going for older buildings from the 80s and 90s means that tenants will get more space for their money, and the rooms will be larger, but the apartments might be quite tired and old.
 Additionally, there won’t be much in the way of facilities in the building, such as a gym or pool.
-Going for a new building means that house hunters will likely have a brand new flat with great clubhouse facilities, but the flat will likely be small with lots of cramped rooms.
-For example, one might find a three-bedroom flat in a space that would be more suited to a large one-bedroom, or small two-bedroom.
+Going for a new building means that house hunters will likely have a brand new apartment with great clubhouse facilities, but it will likely be small with lots of cramped rooms.
+For example, one might find a three-bedroom apartment space that would be more suited to a large one-bedroom, or small two-bedroom.

 CON: Estate agents